Carnegie Capital Asset Management LLC Lowers Stake in McDonald’s Co. (NYSE:MCD)

 Wall Street Analysts Forecast Growth

 Several brokerages have recently weighed in on MCD.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of McDonald’s from $259.00 to $262.00 and gave the company a “hold” rating in a report on Friday, October 28th.
-Stephens began coverage on shares of McDonald’s in a report on Thursday, September 22nd.
+Barclays lifted their target price on shares of McDonald’s from $270.00 to $295.00 and gave the company an “overweight” rating in a report on Friday, October 28th.
+Guggenheim lowered their target price on shares of McDonald’s to $280.00 in a report on Thursday, October 27th.
+StockNews.com downgraded shares of McDonald’s from a “buy” rating to a “hold” rating in a report on Monday, December 12th.
+Jefferies Financial Group lifted their target price on shares of McDonald’s from $305.00 to $315.00 in a report on Wednesday.
+Finally, Stephens initiated coverage on shares of McDonald’s in a report on Thursday, September 22nd.
 They issued an “overweight” rating and a $280.00 target price on the stock.
-Barclays lifted their target price on shares of McDonald’s from $270.00 to $295.00 and gave the company an “overweight” rating in a report on Friday, October 28th.
-Piper Sandler lifted their target price on shares of McDonald’s to $280.00 in a report on Tuesday, November 1st.
-Finally, Morgan Stanley lifted their target price on shares of McDonald’s from $274.00 to $285.00 and gave the company an “overweight” rating in a report on Friday, October 28th.
-Five analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company.
-According to MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $287.85.
+Five analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company’s stock.
+According to MarketBeat, McDonald’s has a consensus rating of “Moderate Buy” and a consensus target price of $287.85.

 McDonald’s Company Profile